OpetherMB/streaming-bytes/README.md

 ## Context

-In Alice & Bob's physics laboratory, instruments output data as streams.
+instruments output data as streams.
 These streams must then be read and processed to obtain meaningful results.

 This exercise aims at implementing such a data processing: given a certain